 Petland is joined in this effort by the American Kennel Club (AKC), which places signs throughout Petland stores and offers “registrations” even for the mixed-breed dogs Petland sells, creating a false impression that all of Petland’s breeders have been quality-checked by AKC.

-Due to strong consumer concerns about the welfare of puppies in pet stores, more than 370 cities and towns, as well as several states, have moved to prohibit the sales of puppy mill dogs in stores.
-Petland is the last large national chain of stores that clings to this outdated model.
+Due to strong consumer concerns about the welfare of puppies in pet stores, more than 450 cities and towns, as well as six states, have moved to prohibit the sales of puppy mill dogs in stores.
+Petland is the last large national chain of stores in the United States that clings to this outdated model.

 Sold in pet stores come from puppy mills.